 - Climate Policy Priorities for the new administration and Congress, a comprehensive set of policy priorities to drive climate innovation, reduce emissions, strengthen climate resilience, remedy inequities and—in many cases—support the post-pandemic economic recovery.
 Taken together, these steps would establish the essential foundations of an ambitious, just, durable, bipartisan climate policy putting the United States on the path toward carbon neutrality.

-- A brief, building on a virtual, roundtable discussion with West Virginia stakeholders, Investing in West Virginia’s Future: Aligning Climate and Economic Development, which was the basis for a webinar featuring stakeholders, Seizing the Opportunity: Climate Investments in West Virginia’s Future Economy.
+- These discussions were the basis for a series of webinars featuring stakeholders, including Seizing the Opportunity: Climate Investments in West Virginia’s Future Economy.

 Getting to Zero

 Getting to Zero: A U.S. Climate Agenda draws on input from leading companies in key sectors to present a comprehensive policy agenda for decarbonizing the U.S. economy.

 As the foundation for a U.S. decarbonization strategy, Getting to Zero recommends that Congress set a national goal of carbon neutrality no later than 2050 and establish an overarching statutory framework for achieving it, including an economy-wide carbon pricing program.

 Getting to Zero also recommends: